anslemhuncho/Crowd-Epidemiology-/README.md

 ## Aggregated contact networks

 In the C++ files getcontactEvents_v2.cpp and getcontactEvents_v2a.cpp the contact sequences are generated.
-The programs take as input the movement tracks stored in CSV files realtracks362ajax.csv and realtracks1048.csv.
+The programs take as input the movement tracks stored in CSV files realtracks362ajax.csv and realtracks1048.csv.<br/>
-The C++ files can be compiled as follows: g++ -o getcev2 getcontactEvents_v2.cpp g++ -o getcev2a getcontactEvents_v2a.cpp
+The C++ files can be compiled as follows:<br/>
+g++ -o getcev2 getcontactEvents_v2.cpp<br/>
+g++ -o getcev2a getcontactEvents_v2a.cpp

-After running the executable, i.e. the command:
+After running the executable, i.e. the command:<br/>
-./getcev2
+./getcev2<br/>
-the program stores the file “contactsequence1048.csv” in the same directory.
+the program stores the file “contactsequence1048.csv” in the same directory.<br/>

-The parameter sweeps over the distance threshold parameter are implemented in the Bash files: runsweep1.sh: iteratively runs C++ file getcontactEvents_v2_sweep.cpp on specified input parameter values. runsweep2.sh iteratively runs C++ file getcontactEvents_v2a_sweep.cpp on specified input parameter values.
+The parameter sweeps over the distance threshold parameter are implemented in the Bash files:<br/>
+runsweep1.sh: iteratively runs C++ file getcontactEvents_v2_sweep.cpp on specified input parameter values.<br/>
+runsweep2.sh iteratively runs C++ file getcontactEvents_v2a_sweep.cpp on specified input parameter values.

-Make sure to compile the C++ programs with proper executable file names: g++ -o getcev2sweep getcontactEvents_v2_sweep.cpp g++ -o getcev2asweep getcontactEvents_v2a_sweep.cpp
+Make sure to compile the C++ programs with proper executable file names:<br/>
+g++ -o getcev2sweep getcontactEvents_v2_sweep.cpp<br/>
+g++ -o getcev2asweep getcontactEvents_v2a_sweep.cpp

-To give permission to the Bash files, run the commands: chmod 755 runsweep1.sh chmod 755 runsweep2.sh
+To give permission to the Bash files, run the commands:<br/>
+chmod 755 runsweep1.sh<br/>
+chmod 755 runsweep2.sh

 In the Jupyter notebook aggregated-network-analysis.ipynb the degree distributions are extracted from the contact sequences (stored in the C++ output files) (Figure 4 in manuscript).